youwol/attribute/documentation/ex2.md

-Create a decompositor in order to have the norm of any vector3 series
+Create a decomposer in order to have the norm of any vector3 series
 ```ts
 import { DataFrame, ASerie } from '@youwol/dataframe'
 import { norm }              from '@youwol/math'